cincuranet/blog/_posts/2010-09-06-231978-seamless-support-for-boolean-and-guid-datatypes-in-firebird-and-entity-framework.md

 ---
+title: |
-title: "Seamless support for Boolean and GUID datatypes in Firebird and Entity Framework"
+  Seamless support for Boolean and GUID datatypes in Firebird and Entity Framework
 date: 2010-09-06T13:48:42Z
 tags:
   - Entity Framework